kitmrri/weather-information/README.md

 # Weather Information Application

 The application aims to provide weather information for specific countries in Japan (Tokyo, Yokohama, Kyoto, Osaka, Sapporo and Nagoya).
 This app displays the current weather and a 5 day forecast of the selected city.
+This application also gathers Place Information from Geoapify and displays the nearest `Restaurants` and `Tourist Attractions` within the selected city.

 **Explanation on why the technologies used below are the one that I used in creating this application.**